luiscancillo/SudokuSolver/readme.md

 being:

--sn find n solutions.
+-sn :find n solutions.
 Default is 1 solution.

--v be verbose printing all information.
+-v :be verbose printing all information.
 Default is no verbose.